Sample preparation for MS

 Application note: Deposition of reference standards on tissues for quantitative MALDI mass spectrometry imaging | 2021

 Quantitative matrix-assisted laser desorption/ionization mass spectrometry imaging (MALDI qMSI) has become a very powerful tool to reveal the spatial distribution of biomolecules and xenobiotics in tissue sections.
 Especially in pharmaceutical research it is increasingly used for analysis of drug and metabolite distribution as well as in pharmacodynamic biomarker research and toxicology.
-In this application note we describe how a reliable disposal of standards is achieved by means of the BioSpot® nanoliter liquid handling workstation.
+In this application note we describe how a reliable disposal of standards is achieved by means of the BIOSPOT® nanoliter liquid handling workstation.

 We are thankful to our colleagues at NUVISAN for sharing these data and the collaboration to establish automated solutions for the qMSI workflow!